 A third Floor Seasons project involved the skills of a tattoo artist who helped create an intricate dragon figure.
 The artist first drew chalk lines, followed by pencil for the final design (chalk would blow away during cutting).
 For such detailed work — slowly and methodically cutting numerous pencil lines — Grant used a 4-inch DeWalt blade.

 Grant’s last example involves a highly stylized, multicolor Chicano character for a Mexican restaurant.
 For this complex project, custom-made vinyl stencils made from a customer-supplied PDF file were the only real option.

 Grant laid out vinyl-patterned sheets with black lines to separate colors, and cut the joint lines through the lines in the vinyl with an angle saw.
 The design was hand-painted with a small chip brush, sealed, grouted and sealed again.
 The grout cleans up the art, he says, covering spots in the joint line where some color may have “rolled in.”
 The results are clean lines with no ragged edges.

 Cary Grant passes along some sage advice from his journal of trial and errors:

 - If possible, make cuts before walls are in place.
 This makes the job along the edges more manageable.

-– Limit periods of cutting to 15 to 20 minutes, and switch blades or take a break.
+- Limit periods of cutting to 15 to 20 minutes and then switch blades or take a break.
 This kind of cutting produces “a lot of heat, and wear and tear on the saw.”
 Don‘t rush.

 - Practice is essential.
 When he started out in the decorative trade, he practiced making circles, horse’s heads, letters and other images on surfaces that were later covered with carpeting or other flooring materials.